rickicode/Wordpress-Sitemap-Extractor/README.md

 ### Using the Web Interface

 1. Enter multiple WordPress site URLs in the textarea, one per line
+2. Choose extraction type:
+   - **📄 Extract Article URLs from Sitemaps**: Extract from WordPress XML sitemaps (traditional method)
+   - **📡 Extract RSS/Atom Feed URLs**: Extract article URLs directly from RSS/Atom feeds
+3. For Sitemap Mode only:
-2. Set the URL limit per site (default: 5)
+   - Set the URL limit per site (default: 5)
-3. Optionally enable URL validation to check for 404s
+   - Optionally enable URL validation to check for 404s
 4. Click "Extract URLs"
 5. View the extracted URLs and summary
 6. Use the "Copy URLs" button to copy all URLs to clipboard